 The owner, Mr. Aubrey, makes frequent rounds in the dining room to ensure everyone enjoys their meals.
 Not only does he bring delicious soul food to Miami, but he also exposes you to warm, southern hospitality that makes you feel like part of the family.

 Located: 7501 NW 7th Ave, Miami, FL 33150

 The farm-to-table experience comes to life at the Yardbird Southern Table & Bar.
 This award-winning restaurant has established a reputation for serving some of the best southern food in Miami.

-Foodies flock to Yardbird to taste the flavors that have made it such a popular restaurant in South Beach.
-Choose a main course of Lewellyn’s fine fried chicken to bite into the crunch skin followed by the succulent chicken.
+Foodies flock to Yardbird to taste the flavors that have made it a popular South Beach restaurant.
+Choose a main course of Lewellyn’s fine fried chicken to bite into the crunch skin, followed by the succulent chicken.
 Or, as an alternative to a soul food classic, the chicken n’watermelon n’waffles include spiced slices of watermelon that you’ll have to try!
 It serves big portions so everyone at the table can get a taste.

 Located: 1600 Lenox Ave, Miami Beach, FL 33139